-"fertility awareness," in part by eliminating a requirement that methods of family planning be "medically approved."66 This shift away from comprehensive, medically-approved contraceptive methods threatens to reduce access to reliable and effective contraceptive care, let alone no-cost contraceptive care, through Title X-funded clinics.
+Third, the Title X Final Rule seeks to redirect Title X funding to sites that promote less reliable, non-evidence based methods of family planning, such as abstinence counseling and "fertility awareness," in part by eliminating a requirement that methods of family planning be "medically approved."65 This shift away from comprehensive, medically-approved contraceptive methods threatens to reduce access to reliable and effective contraceptive care, let alone no-cost contraceptive care, through Title X-funded clinics.

 Indeed, the Title X Final Rule is transparently intended to prevent Planned Parenthood Federation of America ("PPFA") affiliates and other providers of comprehensive reproductive health services from continuing to participate in the program, though the impact of the rule extends much further.
-PPFA's health centers serve approximately 40 percent of the almost 4 million patients who receive Title X care annually.67 Past exclusions of PPFA from public programs illustrate the dire effects these measures would have on individuals' health: after PPFA affiliates were excluded from a Texas family planning program in 2013, there was a sizable drop in claims for certain contraceptives.68
+PPFA's health centers serve approximately 40 percent of the almost 4 million patients who receive Title X care annually.66 Past exclusions of PPFA from public programs illustrate the dire effects these measures would have on women's health: after PPFA affiliates were excluded from a Texas family planning program in 2013, there was a sizable drop in claims for certain contraceptives.67